Best Entrepreneurship Lesson Plans on the Internet

 - Teaching The Basics of Entrepreneurship via Jessie Lee’s.
 (Paid)

-- Another top entrepreneurship seller on the Teachers Pay Teachers website within the middle school grades, with 4 star reviews.
+- Another top entrepreneurship seller (is now the top-rated entrepreneurship lesson plans on the TPT platform) on the Teachers Pay Teachers website within the middle school grades, with 4 star reviews.

 - General Lesson Plans 6-8 via TheseKidsMeanBusiness (Free)